compwhile/compwhile/README.md

 * Build an AST of your program.
 * Run your program.
 * Solve programming exercises with immediate feedback.
+* Visualize your input and output of trees.

 ### Want to contribute?
 compwhile is written with extensibility in mind - the plugins system allows you to add support for new languages easily.
 Our goal is to support the following features:

 * Edit and run WHILE programs.
-* Edit and run GOTO programs
+* Edit and run GOTO programs.
-* Edit and run F/F+ programs
+* Edit and run F/F+ programs.
-* Debugger
+* Debugger.
-* Time complexity calculation
+* Time complexity calculation.

 ### Project Team Members
 * [HagaiNuriel](https://github.com/HagaiNuriel) -